 At a revaluation, some ratepayers will see reductions or no change in their bill whereas some ratepayers will see increases.

 Transitional relief schemes are introduced at each revaluation to help those facing increases.
-This relief has been funded by limiting the reduction in bills for those who have benefitted from the revaluation.
 Transitional relief is applied automatically to bills.
-Further information about transitional arrangements and other reliefs may be obtained from us or from the GOV website.
+Further information about transitional arrangements and other reliefs may be obtained from the local authority or from the GOV website.

 Rate Relief for Businesses in Rural Areas:

 Certain types of properties in a rural settlement with a population below 3,000 may be entitled to relief.
 The property must be the only general store, the only post office or a food shop and have a rateable value of less than £8,500, or the only public house or the only petrol station and have a rateable value of less than £12,500.
 The property has to be occupied.
-An eligible ratepayer is entitled to relief at 100% of the full charge (50% being mandatory relief and 50% centrally funded discretionary relief).
+Local authorities are expected to use their local discount powers to grant 100% rural rate relief to eligible ratepayers.

 Local authorities have a general power to grant discretionary local discounts and to give hardship relief in specific circumstances.
 Full details can be obtained from the local authority.